 TARE wordmark

-The Digital Lab Assistant can help draft, organize, and review documentation context.
-AI-assisted content remains provisional until a human operator reviews and accepts it into the official record.
+Model-assisted documentation can draft, organize, and review selected context.
+Suggested content stays provisional until an accountable operator reviews and accepts it into the official record.

 • Draft structured observations